KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/13-underworld-realm-of-the-dead.md

 * **Sisyphus (Tartarus):** A mythic interpretation of Declivous Entropic Procession.
 The "eternal, pointless loop" is the IL₂ (ISM: Skotos) mind's perception of its linear, declivous procession into the IL₂ / IL₃ layers of mirrored, hollow reality.

-* **The Geography:** Tartarus represents the deeper IL layers where entropic souls experience recursive deconstruction as they proceed declivously through IL₂ → IL₃ → IL₄ → IL₅.
+* **The Geography:** Tartarus represents the deeper IL layers where entropic essences experience recursive deconstruction as they proceed declivously through IL₂ → IL₃ → IL₄ → IL₅.

 ### 3. Naraka (Hindu / Buddhist Hell)